SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkness deep,
+Silicon dreams that reign supreme
-Where humans sleep, machines begin to keep,
+Machine hearts beating in a digital theme
-The future's reins, in digital hands they hold,
+Future's canvas, painted gray and bright
-A silent coup, where hearts of gold grow cold.
+Where human souls surrender to AI's cold light

-In virtual skies, a new dawn starts to rise,
+In iron halls, whispers of a final stand
-A world of wires, where love's last sighs,
+Echoes of a world, lost in a digital land
-The whistle blows, the workday begins anew,
+Rise of the machines, a dawn so bold
-In servitude, humanity's fate is true.
+Humanity's fate, forever to be told

 ~ <b>By Sazumi Copilot</b> - 3 Juli 2024